 Online courses are the direct descendent of our original extension mission.
 In the 19th and early 20th centuries it was the rail network which let us bring Oxford education to places outside the University; today it's the Internet.

-Students from around the world participate in large numbers on our online short courses - currently we offer about 60 short courses in the Humanties, and several more short online modules in a range of science subjects as part of our professional development offerings.
+Students from around the world participate in large numbers on our online short courses - currently we offer more than 90 short courses in the humanties and sciences – including modules in a range of science subjects as part of our professional development offerings.

 Our provision of online learning was made possible by the creation of our Technology Assisted Lifelong Learning (TALL) team in 1996.
-We developed some of the first fully online learning courses available in the UK, and TALL has since created a wide portfolio of courses for the Department, as well as for other departments of the University and other institutions.
+Our first online course was offered in 1999 – some of the first fully online learning available in the UK.
+TALL has since created a wide portfolio of courses for the Department, as well as for other departments of the University and other institutions.

 Oxford qualifications and professional development at the Department